markschl/uvsnake/README.md

 ![input](docs/input.png)

-More details on all available options in `config.yaml` are also available as comments [in the file itself](config/config.yaml).
+More details on all available options in `config.yaml` are also available as comments in the template file [config/config.yaml](config/config.template.yaml).

 ## Running